Skip to main content

 4

-Attach Ideal Language (optional)
+Attach Ideal language (optional)

-For an Acceptable or Fallback Position, you can attach the actual wording you’d accept.
-The Word add-in uses Ideal Language to suggest concrete edits when a contract fails the Acceptable position.
-Treat it as wording your firm has actually approved, not a placeholder.Example Ideal Language for Working hours: “The weekly working time is 40 hours.
-Reasonable overtime up to 10 hours per month is compensated by the agreed monthly gross salary.”Ideal Language attached to a Position in the Review template editor
+On a Starting or Fallback position, Add ideal language lets you attach the actual wording you’d accept — the exact text Libra should use when suggesting edits.
+The Word add-in redrafts a failing clause from it, so treat it as wording your firm has actually approved, not a placeholder.Example for Working hours: “The weekly working time is 40 hours.
+Reasonable overtime up to 10 hours per month is compensated by the agreed monthly gross salary.”The control is deliberately absent on the Not acceptable position: an “ideal” version of a clause you’d never sign is a contradiction.

-Worked example: an employment-contract template
+Worked example: an employment-contract Playbook

-Here’s how a real template might look:
+Here’s how a real Playbook might look:

-Acceptable position
+Starting position

 • Weekly working time does not exceed 40 hours.